martinmicunda/mm-angular-exception-handler/README.md

 ## Developers
 Clone the repo, `git clone git://github.com/martinmicunda/mm-angular-exception-handler.git`.

-`mm-angular-exception-handler` is tested with `karma` against the latest stable release of AngularJS.
+The `mm-angular-exception-handler` is tested with `karma` against the latest stable release of AngularJS.

 ```bash
 $ npm install